frzyc/genshin-optimizer/libs/pando/engine/doc/doc.md

 - `tagVal(cat)` reads the value of the current tag at category `cat`, or `""` if `cat:` ∉ current tag,
 - `tag(v, tag)` calculates `v` using the tag combination `current tag/tag`,
 - `dynTag(v, tag)` calculates `v` using the tag combination `current tag/tag`.
   The main difference compared to `tag` operation is that the tag values in `dynTag` can be other nodes, which are computed with `Tbase` tag.
-When both `dynTax` and `tag` are applicable, prefer `tag` for performance reason.
+  When both `dynTag` and `tag` are applicable, prefer `tag` for performance reason.
 - `read(tag, accu)` performs a gather with tag `current tag/tag`, then combine the results using `accu`mulator the accumulators include `sum/prod/min/max`, corresponding to the arithmetic operations.
   It may also be `undefined`, in which case, the gathering is assumed to contain exactly one entry.

-# Calculator Customization
+# <a name="customization"></a> Calculator Customization

 TODO